finalv2/cwp-decap-test/resources/michigan-template-reviewing-placements.md

   - resource
   - kin-engagement
 ---
-Michigan's meeting template for reviewing recent placements and increasing kinship placements.
+Meeting template for staff to review recent placements and prioritize kin caregiving.